fortunejuggle/src/docs/lpic2.210.2.md

     -   The success or failure of this module is only important if this is the only module associated with this service and this type.

+    include

+    -   This keyword indicates that you can include the rules in any other file (set of PAM values) allready defined (common inclusion is `system.auth`)

 module-path